skillrepos/prompt-accel/labs.md

 **What you'll learn**: How to create, modify, and parameterize prompt resources on an MCP server, and why this separation matters for managing AI at scale.

 **Setup**: This lab uses two terminals in the Codespace — one for the MCP server, one for the client agent.
 The code is pre-built; you'll only edit prompt text on the server side.

+### Background — what this MCP server actually does

+Before running anything, here's what you're working with, so the steps make sense.

+An **MCP server** publishes capabilities that any connected client can discover and use at runtime.
+This lab's server (`mcp_server.py`) is a small **prompt server**: its whole job is to host a handful of reusable prompt templates and hand them out on request.
+It registers three **prompt resources**, each a named prompt template with a `{text}` slot where your input gets inserted:

+- **`summarize`** — wraps your text in an instruction that tells the model to summarize it (out of the box: "summarize the following text in one sentence").
+- **`reword`** — asks the model to restate your text in clearer, simpler language.
+- **`expand`** — asks the model to add detail and explanation to your text.

+It also registers a matching **tool** stub for each name (here the tools just echo the input, so you can watch the request/response flow), and a small **resource** that tells the client which model to use (`granite4:3b`).

+The key idea: the actual prompt engineering — the instruction that turns your raw text into a summary, a rewording, or an expansion — lives **on the server** as a named, reusable template.
+The client never contains that wording.
+It just asks the server "what do you offer?", lets you pick one by name (like `summarize`), and sends your text.
+So when a step below tells you to enter `summarize`, you're choosing one of these three server-side prompts and feeding it your text.

 ### Steps

 <br>